torokpe/Data_engineering_1/Term1/README.md

 These tables are interconnected through a set of primary and foreign key relationships.
 For instance, the Results table connects to the Drivers, Races, and Constructors tables via foreign keys to ensure data consistency across entities.
 The Races table is also linked to the Circuits table, allowing for a comprehensive view of race locations.

 This relational structure enables rich data queries and analysis, allowing me to uncover patterns and insights related to driver performance, constructor success, and race outcomes.
-By analyzing this data, I aim to highlight the importance of data-driven decisions in the fast-paced and highly competitive world of Formula 1.

-This description ties in your interest in F1 with a detailed explanation of the dataset structure and its relationships.
-Let me know if you’d like to tweak anything!

 > [!Note]
 > The original dataset contained 14 tables, including data on qualifications, championships, and other aspects of Formula 1.
 However, for the purposes of this research, the focus has been limited to races only.
 As a result, the additional tables related to qualifying sessions, championship standings, and other data were not utilized in the analysis.